1908 March hurricane: Records

 Atlantic tropical storm and hurricane frequency by month (1851–2017).

 The 1908 hurricane formed opposite to that of the climatological peak of its season.
 Despite this, it still managed to be the first tropical cyclone to achieve Category 2 status during the off-season.
 1-minute sustained winds peaked at 100 mph (160 km/h), which also makes it the strongest tropical cyclone before June.

 The storm was described as unusual and a first of its kind by locals.
 Most notably was its unusual southwest trajectory and appearance so odd in the calendar year.
 Despite its intensity, no other Atlantic tropical cyclone has been documented in March.
-It's also the only storm to have reached hurricane status during the winter months of February–March–April (FMA).
+It is also the only storm to have reached hurricane status during the winter months of February–March–April (FMA).

 Its landfall in Saint Kitts is the second earliest for a hurricane, only surpassed by Hurricane Alice on January 2nd.
-It's also one of only two known hurricanes to strike the Lesser Antilles with non-tropical origins.
+It is also one of only two known hurricanes to strike the Lesser Antilles with non-tropical origins.